bemeurer/bemeurer.github.io/content/post/2019-04-22-the-lost-ark.md

 I was 18 when I moved to Lisbon.
 I wasn't really sure who I wanted to be, and I mean that quite literally.
-I was very much aware that, having just left my home country, I had I chance to choose who I wanted to be, in a sense.
+I was very much aware that, having just left my home country, I had a chance to choose who I wanted to be, in a sense.
 Of course I couldn't just throw away all my baggage and persona, a lot of it was going to be part of who I was no matter what, but somehow it felt like a chance to pick new hobbies, new habits, things like that.
 I'm not entirely sure how I chose to